Color psychology : How colors in your marketing influence the way customers buy

 Colors elicit different emotions in people and can be the deciding factor on whether you buy a product or have a positive user experience on a brand’s website.
 Color psychology has become an important consideration in a company's marketing and branding activities, but still remains a complex subject with some misconceptions.
 How can brands use color in their marketing to influence purchasing behavior and maximize conversion rates and sales?

 On the internet, just like in our everyday lives, colors have an important impact on how we behave and how we feel.
 Colors trigger emotional cues - they can evoke various emotions in people and can even make the difference on which phone or car you choose to buy, or on the experience and impression you have on a company’s website, with their marketing content, or in their physical store.
-In fact, 85% of shoppers say that color is the primary reason for buying a product.
+In fact, 85% of shoppers say that color is the primary reason for buying a product, though this statistic may vary across global markets or among diverse customer segments.

 Color impacts everyone, but can also affect people differently.
 Still, color psychology, which studies the effects - sometimes even subconscious ones - various colors have on people’s emotions, gives a pretty good idea of how to best associate colors and emotions.
 So which colors make us feel happy or sad, and which ones communicate excitement versus reliability?